Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: INTRODUCTION

 The energies and wave functions of the single-particle states are the major building blocks for the description of nuclear excitations within any framework, including the response theory.
-This sets the first subject for the present investigation, which links the changes in the single-particle spectrum due to the HO basis extension to the basic approach for the nuclear response, the self-consistent relativistic random phase approximation (RRPA), which models the excited states by the superposition of particle-hole ($ph$) configurations interacting via the residual forces derived from the CEDF \cite{RS.80,Ma2001}.
+This sets the first subject for the present investigation, which links the changes in the single-particle spectrum due to the HO basis increase to the nuclear response in the self-consistent relativistic random phase approximation (RRPA), which models the excited states by the superposition of particle-hole ($ph$) configurations interacting via the residual forces derived from the covariant energy density functional (CEDF) \cite{RS.80,Ma2001}.
 The second subject is the nuclear response beyond RRPA, and the leading approximation here includes $ph\otimes phonon$ configurations, typical for the nuclear field theories \cite{BortignonBrogliaBesEtAl1977,BertschBortignonBroglia1983,KamerdzhievSpethTertychny2004,Tselyaev1989,LitvinovaTselyaev2007,Sol-book,Lenske:2019ubp,LoIudice2012}, in the relativistic framework, linking the dynamical effects of the induced interaction with CEDF and dubbed as relativistic time blocking approximation (RTBA) \cite{LitvinovaRingTselyaev2007}.
 Since the latter approach provides a better description of the nuclear resonances, it is important to quantify how the HO basis truncation sensitivity propagates from RRPA modes to complex configurations.

-The third topic of our focus is quantifying the statistical errors in the calculation of nuclear response: these errors emerge from the details of the fitting protocol of the employed functional, see Refs.\ \cite{Stat-an,DNR.14}.
-This part of the study is confined by the RRPA response.
+The second goal of our study is to define statistical errors and systematic uncertainties in the description of nuclear response stemming from the parameters of energy density functionals (EDFs) \cite{DNR.14,Stat-an,AAT.19}.
+So far, systematic errors and statistical uncertainties have been studied only for the ground state (such as binding energies, charge radii, two-neutron separation energies, neutron skins, and single-particle energies, etc.) and fission (such as potential energy curves) properties in non-relativistic Skyrme \cite{Eet.12,GDKTT.13,NCNF.18,NCGNOT.20} and covariant DFTs \cite{AARR.14,AAT.19,AARR.17}, but not for the nuclear response.
+We address this gap in understanding the EDF's error propagation in the second part of the manuscript, confining the first study of this kind to the RRPA response.